BlinkTagInc/gtfs-to-html/README.md

 ## Contributing

-Pull requests are welcome, as is feedback and [reporting issues](https://github.com/brendannee/gtfs-to-html/issues).
+Pull requests are welcome, as is feedback and [reporting issues](https://github.com/blinktagimc/gtfs-to-html/issues).

-With this running, you can open [http://localhost:3000](http://localhost:3000) in your browser and view all timetables.
-Note that this only works after GTFS has been imported to mongodb and mongodb is running locally.

 ### Tests